ajude1523/angelinajude.github.io/README.md

 [Publications](https://github.com/ajude1523/angelinajude.github.io/blob/main/X-Skull_Biz%20Plan_final%20.pptx)

 ### Bank Customer Churn Rate (CCR) analysis
 Performed a rigorous analysis using **Python** and **Machine learning** as a tool to identify the factors that cause the **bank church rate** to increase and analyse the strength of the correlation between different factors.
-In the end, I have provided a brief summary of the possible plan of action the management could take to retain their customers and, as result reduce the churn rate.
+In the end, I have provided a brief summary of the possible plan of action the management could take to retain their customers and, as result, reduce the churn rate.

 ### Optimization of Support Staffing at Tesla in the Heart of Silicon Valley
 Worked with a team of 5 to create a complex mathematical model using R programming to optimize the staffing strategy to generate better efficiency in handling customer calls.
 As a result, grasped the pulse of its customer base, shaping a support framework that aligned with the Silicon Valley Standards.